ffich/G-OS/README.md

 ```

 ## Additional comments
 All the examples on this section require to have g_os.py and g_fsm.py saved inside the device file system.
-You will find these two files in 00_Lib.
+You will find these two files in the 00_G-OS and 00_G-FSM folders.